kamikazeSlayers/architectural-katas-2022/evaluation/architecture-evaluation.md

 # Architecture Evaluation

+## Context
+This section evaluates the [proposed Spotlight architecture](../README.md#architecture) against the requirements and architectural characteristics that were identified keeping practical aspects (deployment costs, provisioning, implementation overheads etc) into consideration.

 ## Non-functional Requirements and corresponding Architecture Characteristics

-#### Restating the NFR to architecture characteristic mapping here for the purpose of architecture evaluation.
+Restating the NFRs to architecture characteristic mapping ([from here](../requirements/architecture-characteristics.md)) for the purpose of architecture evaluation.

 | S. No. | Non functional Requirement | Architecture Characteristic |
 |:---:|---|:---:|